dcmouser/mewlo/doc/sphinx/book/developer/ugliness.rst

     * Move all/most sqlalchemy to declarative style?

-11/9/13:
-    * The mixin module is weird and inconsistent

 11/10/13:
     * Instead of manually calling every "manager" in site startup and shutdown, can we iterate through a list?